Cambodia holds lopsided election ahead of historic transfer of power | Politics

 'PEACE NOT WAR' Major powers will be watching closely for signs of whether Hun Manet will maintain the authoritarian status quo of his father or pursue greater liberalisation and a more Western style of democracy.

 The CPP's selling point has been its rural development and ensuring peace and stability after decades of war, which has helped spur average growth of more than 7% until 2019, creating jobs in garment manufacturing and construction.
-"I want the next leader to ensure peace, not war," said Phnom Penh resident, In Som, 83.
-"We do not want the country to go into war anymore."
+"I want the next leader to ensure peace, not war," said Phnom Penh resident In Som, 83.

 Conochie said a CPP landslide would not mean voters were fully behind the ruling party.
 "They see no other option," he said.
 "There are many Cambodians who are still committed to promoting democracy and human rights.
 This may not be their election but they will not give up."